Schools Are Banning Phones. What About Laptops?

 A lot of this research, it should be said, involves college students, who are not the same as children and teens.
 College students are adults with more fully developed brains, better able to focus and regulate their impulses.
 And they are, by definition, the type of students with the resources and ambition to move on to higher ed—a population one might expect to be more equipped to manage their tech.
 On the other hand, their laptop use tends to be less restricted; colleges don’t generally block websites or employ screen-monitoring software, which is standard for K–12.

-That blocking software has limits; kids are wily.
+That blocking software has limits.
+Kids are wily.
 They find workarounds.
 My son, for example, discovered that even if DCPS blocked most video streaming, he could still watch TV via the Wayback Machine.
 At one point, he figured out how to download Roblox onto his school-issued laptop and played it in class for days.
 Also, he spent a lot of time messing around on non-blocked websites that weren’t relevant to his learning.
 But let’s speculate that a K–12 student is fully on-task 100 percent of the time—even then, the laptop can hurt her grades.

 A study of middle-schoolers, for example, found that reading on a laptop resulted in poorer comprehension than reading on paper.
 (In ninth grade, my son had multiple virtual textbooks, and his English class assigned PDFs of novels.)
 Additionally, a 2014 study suggests that note-taking is less effective on a laptop than by hand.
 When a student types a teacher’s words verbatim, it doesn’t require processing the material.
 But researchers believe that longhand note-taking makes students synthesize information—they must paraphrase, distill, and select the most important points.
 This seems to result in better comprehension and long-term memory of the class.